drawbuildplay/blog/content/blog/diy-outdoor-patio-lights.md

 src = "/uploads/backyard-fence.png"

 +++
 As we gear up for the spring/summer season, I decided to add a touch of lighting to our outdoor patio/deck with some beautiful outdoor patio lights.
-These string lights are super simple to install.
+These patio lighting are super simple to install.

 One end of the lights were going to hang from the siding of the house, but I did not have anywhere to hang the other sides.
 So, off to Home Depot I go, and I bought some really cheap furring wood that matches the furring wood on my deck.
 These come in 8ft lengths, which is the perfect height I need.
+You can find them right at the back by the timber yard.

 {{<imgproc "/uploads/FurringWood.png" Resize "400x" >}}Furring Wood{{</imgproc>}}

-Once I was home, I pulled out some left over stain I had from my DIY Herb Planter Box project, and gave the furring wood 3 coats of Sherwin Williams Hawthorne stain, so that it would match my deck stain.
+Once I was home, I pulled out some left over stain I had from my [DIY Herb Planter Box project](https://www.drawbuildplay.com/blog/diy-herb-garden-planter-box/ "DIY Herb Garden Planter Box"), and gave the furring wood 3 coats of Sherwin Williams Hawthorne stain, so that it would match my deck stain.
 I wanted the posts to blend in with the deck.

 {{<imgproc "/uploads/Staining.png" Resize "400x" >}}Staining the Posts{{</imgproc>}}